liesnikov/extensible-elaborator/paper/main.md

 The examples above show that when building a dependently-typed language while the core might be perfectly elegant and simple, the features that appear on top of it complicate the design.

 One can also observe that while the code above might rely on constraints, the design at large doesn't put at the centre of the picture and instead is primarily seen as a gadget.
-To give a concrete example, Agda's constraint [solver](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Constraints.hs#L251-L301) relies on the type-checker to call it at the point where it is needed and has to be carefully engineered to work with the rest of the codebase.
+To give a concrete example, Agda's constraint solver[^agda-constraint-solver-source] relies on the type-checker to call it at the point where it is needed and has to be carefully engineered to work with the rest of the codebase.
 To give a concrete example, functions `noConstraints` or `dontAssignMetas` rely on specific behaviour of the constraint solver system and are used throughout the type-checker.
 `abortIfBlocked`, `reduce` and `catchConstraint`/`patternViolation` force the programmer to make a choice between letting the constraint system handle blockers or doing it manually.
 These things are known to be brittle and pose an increased mental overhead when making changes.